Mostly Exploration-Free Algorithms for Contextual Bandits: Greedy Bandit

+\end{theorem} We prove an analogous result for the greedy algorithm in the case where arm rewards are given by generalized linear models (see \S \ref{sec:gen-rew} and Proposition \ref{prop:mainRegret-glm} for details).

-\textbf{Lower Bound.} \cite{golden} established an information-theoretic lower bound of $\mathcal{O}(\log T)$ for any algorithm in a two-armed contextual bandit.
-We note that they do not make Assumption \ref{ass:cov-div}; however, their proof and result still directly apply to our setting since the distribution they use in their proof satisfies Assumption \ref{ass:cov-div} as well.
-Combined with our upper bound, this result demonstrates that the Greedy Bandit achieves asymptotically optimal cumulative regret in $T$.
+\cite{golden} established a lower bound of $\mathcal{O}(\log T)$ for any algorithm in a two-armed contextual bandit.
+While they do not make Assumption \ref{ass:cov-div}, the distribution used in their proof satisfies Assumption \ref{ass:cov-div}; thus their result applies to our setting.
+Combined with our upper bound (Theorem \ref{thm:mainRegret}), we conclude that the Greedy Bandit is rate optimal\footnote{Our upper bound in Theorem \ref{thm:mainRegret} scales as $\mathcal{O} (d^3 (\log d)^{3/2} \log T)$ in the context dimension $d$.
+This is because the term $x_{\max}^2/\lambda_0$ scales as $\mathcal{O}(d)$ for standard distributions satisfying covariate diversity (e.g., truncated multivariate gaussian or uniform distribution).
+Thus, our upper bound for the Greedy Bandit is slightly worse (by a factor of $d$) than the upper bound of $\mathcal{O} (d^2 (\log d)^{3/2} \log T)$ established in \cite{BAS15} for the OLS Bandit.}.

+We can easily remove Assumption \ref{ass:margin} and extend Theorem \ref{thm:mainRegret} to general margin conditions (i.e., $\alpha \neq 1$ in Definition \ref{def:alpha-margin}) in order to cover problem-independent settings as well:

+\begin{corollary} Let $\alpha$ denote the general margin condition satisfied by $p_X$ (Definition \ref{def:alpha-margin}).
+If $K=2$ and only Assumptions \ref{ass:bounded} and \ref{ass:cov-div} are satisifed, the cumulative expected regret of the Greedy Bandit is at most

+\end{corollary} The proof of this result is given in Appendix \ref{sec:othermarg}.
+In other words, the Greedy Bandit continues to be rate optimal under general margin conditions for the two-armed contextual bandit as long as covariate diversity is satisfied.